Guelph Athletics: Men's basketball

 Established in early 1979, the team competes in the OUA West division against the university's longtime rival, the University of Western Ontario.
-The team runs between September to February of the following year.
+The team runs between September and February of the following year.
 Generally the team is hand-picked by scouts from various high schools trying to fill a 16-man roster.
 However, tryouts may be held at the beginning of the school year for the last spot on the team.
 Pre-season practices, workouts, and tryouts often happen prior to the start of the season, which is held in late October.
 During the off-season, the team competes in various exhibition games and tournaments against college teams in Ontario, and sometimes teams from the National Collegiate Athletic Association.

 Men's football

 Football is considered to be the biggest sport at the university and is by far one of the most competitive in the OUA.
 The football team has a nine-week schedule which starts in early September to the last week of October, Followed by the OUA playoffs which run within the first two weeks of November.
 Unlike other sports, the OUA only has 10 schools which compete in the OUA football so there is only one division.
 Since there is only one league, each team competes for Yates Cup, while the champion of the Yates Cup do get the honors to compete for the CIS Vanier Cup, Both of which will earn each school a championship in the respected divisions and will earn each school a banner for their stadiums.
 In the 2010-2011, the OUA will only have nine teams playing due to the suspension of the Waterloo Warriors and the case of substance abuse.
 This has shortened the schedule for nine regular games during the season.
 The team usually has 60 to 80 varsity athletes however, not all will have the opportunity to play for the team.
 The recruitment process is very similar to other major sports at the University of Guelph.
 Players are generally hand-picked by coaches and scouts while they play for their respective high school teams.
 However, for players that try to receive a walk-on role to the team, they must fill out applications and submit highlight reels which then will be reviewed by the coaching staff.